carlpietrzak/BTC_Analysis/README.md

 * currencies (instruments of exchange), or
 * purely speculative instruments (akin to poker chips).

 All three classifications are represented in the regulatory regimes of different governments.
 The original goal of the creator(s) of the first cryptocurrency, Bitcoin, was to establish a new form of currency.
-Unites States regulations, which are still under development and are not entirely consistent, generally treat cryptocurrencies as assets.
+United States regulations, which are still under development and are not entirely consistent, generally treat cryptocurrencies as assets.
 Popular opinion holds that pure speculation currently dominates cryptocurrency usage.

 Predicting the trends in each of these types of usage can help guide the development of appropriate government regulation.
 The goal of this exercise is to model cryptocurrency useage as a currency on the basis of various crypto market measures.
 So for example, if a government finds value (or not) in facilitating the use of crypto as a form of currency, regulations could be developed to influence these factors.
 Developers of new cryptocurrencies could similarly influence these factors by design.